Kaitlynpham-ng/spatial-query-algorithms/README.md

 print("ALGORITHM 3: BaB with Divide-and-Conquer")
 print("-------------------\n")

-# STEP 1: Split the dataset into two halves along the X axis
-# The cut is placed at the midpoint between the smallest and largest x values
 x_min = min(p['x'] for p in points)            # Leftmost x in the dataset
 x_max = max(p['x'] for p in points)            # Rightmost x in the dataset
 x_split = (x_min + x_max) / 2                  # Halfway point used as the dividing line

-# partition every point into the correct half
 left_points  = [p for p in points if p['x'] <= x_split]         # Points on or left of the line
 right_points = [p for p in points if p['x'] >  x_split]         # Points strictly right of the line